araffaa/JSD_FinalProject/README.md

 - Add Youtube integration to display current movie trailer.
 - Add randomized feature to display random movie details (if you cannot decide which movie to watch we are here for you).
 - Improve the current look and feel of the site.
+- Add like/dislike feature to keep track of user movies.
+- Add user history to display list of movies user have opened.

 ## Resources